WiseLibs/better-sqlite3/docs/api.md

 const allData = db.prepare('SELECT * FROM my_data').all();
 ```

 The factory function will be invoked each time a corresponding `CREATE VIRTUAL TABLE` statement runs.
 The arguments to the factory function correspond to the module arguments passed in the `CREATE VIRTUAL TABLE` statement; always a list of arbitrary strings separated by commas.
 It's your responsibility to parse and interpret those module arguments.
-Note that SQLite3 does not allow [bound parameters](#binding-parameters) inside module arguments.
+Note that SQLite does not allow [bound parameters](#binding-parameters) inside module arguments.

 Just like [user-defined functions](#functionname-options-function---this) and [user-defined aggregates](#aggregatename-options---this), virtual tables support `options.directOnly`, which prevents the table from being used inside [VIEWs](https://sqlite.org/lang_createview.html), [TRIGGERs](https://sqlite.org/lang_createtrigger.html), or schema structures such as [CHECK constraints](https://www.sqlite.org/lang_createtable.html#ckconst), [DEFAULT clauses](https://www.sqlite.org/lang_createtable.html#dfltval), etc.